SillyTavern/SillyTavern-Docs/Usage/faq.md

 By default, they will not be exposed to a frontend after you enter them and reload the page.

-In order to enable viewing your keys by clicking a button in the API block:
+To enable viewing your keys by clicking a button in the API block:

 1. Set the value of `allowKeysExposure` to `true` in `config.yaml` file.
 2. Restart the SillyTavern server.